-Contra Dwarkesh on RL sample-efficiency
+Contra Dwarkesh on RL sample-efficiency via information theory

 Dwarkesh’s post tries to compare “the amount of new information you can extract” in reinforcement learning vs supervised learning.
 For simplicity, he assumes the model is predicting a single token.
 The two settings are: